Mingyi-W/Mingyi-W.github.io/_pages/about.md

 (1) Compositionally, how do aerosols nucleate, grow, and transform in diverse environments?
 (2) Spatially, how can aerosol dynamics in convection inform climate intervention research?
-(3) Temporally, how will aerosol forcing change with future emissions in clean energy scenarios?
+(3) Temporally, how will aerosol forcing change with future emissions in net-zero scenarios?

 We will achieve this by leveraging interdisciplinary expertise in Atmospheric Chemistry and Aerosol Microphysics, via a collaborative approach that combines lab experiments, box modeling, machine learning, and any approach you are interested in!